What is Float Therapy?

 You float on your back in a floatation tank, with your head slightly immersed (earplugs can be worn).
 When completely stretched, you should not be able to reach out and touch the tank's walls, floor, or roof.
 Floating without external stimuli is thought to induce a state of calm.
 A typical session will last about an hour.

 Many of our clients, especially those who use float treatment regularly, fall asleep during their float.
-You may get deep, restful sleep by relaxing both your mind and your body.
+You may get deep, restful sleep by relaxing your mind and body.

 Many of our visitors compare one hour of floating sleep to four hours of ordinary sleep!
-Furthermore, the soothing effects of float treatment improve the quality of your sleep, allowing you to sleep deeper outside of the float tank.
+Furthermore, float treatment's soothing effects improve your sleep quality, allowing you to sleep deeper outside the float tank.

 Are floatation tanks clean?

 Floatation tanks are incredibly sanitary.
-Thanks to technological breakthroughs in water-filtration techniques, float pods are now equipped with high-quality U.V. disinfection equipment and a commercial water-filtration system.
+Float pods are equipped with high-quality U.V. disinfection equipment and a commercial water-filtration system thanks to technological breakthroughs in water-filtration techniques.
 The advanced filter traps particles 15 times smaller than a standard filter.

 Pod rooms have private shower facilities, and the highest quality body wash, shampoos, conditioners, and fresh linen towels are provided with each float.
 Clients shower before and after their float to maintain the highest hygiene level and wash away any remaining Epsom salt.
-In our post-float chill room, you will also be offered a complimentary herbal tea and snack.
+You will also be offered a complimentary herbal tea and snack in our post-float chill room.